aakash-gautam/aakash-gautam.github.io/index.md

 Educational Technology, Computing Education, Philosophy of AI/CS, Recreational Maths, digital pedagogy, cyberculture, and cyberpsychology.

 ## Teaching
-I have extensive teaching experience in lecture-style and demonstration-style formats to promote active and experiential learning.
+I have teaching experience in lecture-style and demonstration-style formats to promote active and experiential learning.
 I frequently integrate various teaching styles, tailoring my approach to the specific goals and objectives of the course, rather than adhering to a single pedagogical method.
 - **Gian Jyoti Institute of Management & Technology** *(affiliated to IGKPTU)*
   <br> &nbsp; - PGCA1937 Cloud Computing; MCA; Credits: 4; ≈30 students;	Summer 2023.
   <br> &nbsp; - PGCA1938 Cloud Computing Lab; MCA; Credits: 2; ≈30 students;	Summer 2023.